Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 3. **Signal Detection**: Determines buy/sell/neutral signals based on standardized logic
 4. **New Signal Detection**: Identifies fresh signals within last K bars (default K=3)
 5. **Per-Cell Scoring**: Each indicator gets a score (-1.25 to +1.25) with new-signal boost
-6. **Trading Style Selection**: Choose from Scalper, Day Trader, or Swing Trader styles via enhanced dropdown
+6. **Trading Style Selection**: Choose from Scalper or Swing Trader styles via enhanced dropdown
 7. **Timeframe Weighting**: Weights vary by trading style (sum to 1.0 for each style)
 8. **Final Aggregation**: Weighted average creates final score and probabilities

 ### Enhanced User Interface
 - **Professional Dropdowns**: All controls use consistent styling with hover effects and focus states
-- **Visual Indicators**: Icons and emojis for better user experience (⚡ for Scalper, 📈 for Day Trader, etc.)
+- **Visual Indicators**: Icons and emojis for better user experience (⚡ for Scalper, 📈 for Swing, etc.)
 - **Responsive Design**: Dropdowns adapt to different screen sizes with proper spacing
 - **State Management**: All dropdown selections are properly managed and persist during session
 - **Accessibility**: Proper ARIA labels and keyboard navigation support